prestaconcept/PrestaCMSUserBundle/README.md

 #Overview #

-[WIP] PrestaCMSUserBundle allow you to managed your front users
+PrestaCMSUserBundle allow you to managed your front users

 :speech_balloon: If you want to have some informations about the projet progression you can register to our [google group][3]

+## Issue tracker ##

+:clipboard: Issues are managed in [prestaconcept/open-source-management](https://github.com/prestaconcept/open-source-management) to centralize our open source activity.

 ## Documentation ##